U.S. Route 222: History

 In 2010, officials in Berks County pushed for PennDOT to widen a portion of the two-lane road to four lanes due to traffic and safety issues.
 In June 2018, plans to widen a portion of US 222 in Maidencreek Township near the PA 73 intersection to five lanes with a center left-turn lane received approval from township supervisors.
-Bidding for the widening project was expected to begin in spring 2019, with the project lasting for two years.
-On September 9, 2019, construction began on a $26 million project to widen US 222 at the PA 73 intersection along with adding roundabouts at Genesis Drive and Schaeffer Road in Maidencreek Township.
-The roundabout at Schaeffer Road opened in December 2021.
-The construction project widening US 222 in Maidencreek Township and adding two roundabouts was completed in June 2022.
+The widening project was completed in 2020.